How to Develop an eCommerce Website

 The amount of traffic you expect to get.
 This is a really important one since most providers charge you fees depending on the amount of storage and bandwidth you need.

-Type of hosting.
+The type of hosting.

 There are several types of website hosting: